openstack/neutron/HACKING.rst

 - [N323] Enforce namespace-less imports for oslo libraries
 - [N324] Prevent use of deprecated contextlib.nested.
 - [N325] Python 3: Do not use xrange.
+- [N326] Python 3: do not use basestring.

 Creating Unit Tests
 -------------------